 In making this comparison with the beliefs of Catholics, Montagu is not being favourable to the Muslims, rather she is casting aspersion on both of them.
 Her attitude could be called Anglocentric.
 In Letter XXVII she goes even further than that, and speculates on how easy it would be to convert that Turks to Christianity.
 This is the least politically correct thing she could possibly contemplate:

-"This is a long digression I was going to tell you that an intimate daily conversation with the Effendi Achmet-beg gave me an opportunity of knowing their religion and morals in a more particular manner than perhaps any Christian ever did.
+"This is a long digression I was going to tell you that an intimate daily conversation with the Effendi Achmet-Beg gave me an opportunity of knowing their religion and morals in a more particular manner than perhaps any Christian ever did.
 I explained to him the difference between the religion of England and Rome, and he was pleased to hear there were Chriftians that did not worship images or adore the Virgin Mary.
 The ridicule [i.e. absurdity] of transubstantiation appeared very strong to him.
 Upon comparing our creeds together, I am convinced that if our friend Dr .... had free liberty of preaching here it would be very easy to persuade the generality to Christianity, whose notions are very little different from his."

 No such idea ever crossed the mind of Craven, who was at heart an Enlightenment Deist.

 All in all, Montagu's account of Turkey is far more critical than Craven's.
 They concur on many points, but it is Craven, not Montagu, who shows the influence of the Enlightenment in her reluctance to assume superiority to another culture.
 This being the case, Turner's notion that Craven's travelogue is a "reactionary engagement with Montagu's" makes no sense at all.
 Her frequent accusation that Craven is "arrogant" is merely a prejudice.
 The references she makes to Craven are dominated by hostility and ridicule and are often biographically inaccurate.
-To find her described as a "submissive" wife is very odd indeed, and the claim that her book "lumps together" Turks, Greeks and other nationalities is not based on any evidence.
+To find her described as a "submissive" wife is very odd indeed, and the claim that her book "lumps together" Turks, Greeks and other nationalities is not supported by any evidence.

 Like Craven, Montagu deplores how the Turks have no value for the past, and are casually destroying the archaeological heritage of Byzantine and earlier times.
 In Letter XLIV she writes, from Troy, "Here are many tombs of fine marble and vast pieces of granate, which are daily lessen'd by the prodigious balls that the Turks make from them for their cannon."
 Craven made very similar observations when she was in Athens.